JuliaAttic/QuDirac.jl/docs/state_math.md

   0.6324555320336758 | 1 ⟩
 ```

 As you can see, the above calculations assume an *orthonormal* inner product for the involved states.
 This behavior is stored in the state's type information (e.g. `Orthonormal` in `Ket{Orthonormal,1}`), and you may notice that the `bra`/`ket` functions construct states with product type `Orthonormal` by default.
 QuDirac also has support for arbitrary, lazily evaluated inner products when states aren't simply orthonormal.
-To learn more, see the [Custom Inner Products](custom_inner_products.md) section.
+To learn more, see the [Working with Inner Products](inner_products.md) section.

 ---
 ## Outer Product